MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-how-complete-period-end-processes.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments ms.date: 04/01/2021 ms.author: jswymer ms.openlocfilehash: bb39763e80acc25604f3a1528f5c6db286a5c1dc ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
+ms.search.keywords: year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments ms.date: 08/29/2022 ms.author: jswymer ms.openlocfilehash: ace24899aa3c872cd5ac0609dfc3ecbf63608330 ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
+ms.lasthandoff: 09/30/2022
-ms.locfileid: "9535521"
+ms.locfileid: "9607679"
 ---
 # <a name="overview-of-tasks-to-close-accounting-periods"></a>Overview of Tasks to Close Accounting Periods

 [!INCLUDE[prod_short](includes/prod_short.md)] does not force you to close periods, however, there are many period-end (month-end) activities that you can do.
 This topic provides an overview of optional processes and activities for closing periods.

-## <a name="general-ledger"></a>General Ledger
+## <a name="general-ledger"></a>General ledger

 * Specify system-wide and user-specific posting periods.

     This specifies the dates between which you allow posting.
 Depending on your business, you may want to allow posting at the start of the period, or toward the end.
-For more information, see [Specify Posting Periods](finance-how-specify-posting-periods.md).
+Learn more at [Specify Posting Periods](finance-how-specify-posting-periods.md).
-* Make all necessary G/L adjustments.
+* Make all necessary general ledger (G/L) adjustments.
-* Update and post Recurring Journals.
+* Update and post recurring journals.
   <!--* Process Consolidations-->
-* Run account schedules as follows:
+* Run financial reports as follows:
-  * Open the **Account Schedule** page, and then choose the **Print** action.
+  * Open the **Financial Reports** page, then choose the **Print** action.

-## <a name="sales-and-receivables"></a>Sales and Receivables
+## <a name="sales-and-receivables"></a>Sales and receivables

 * Post all sales orders, invoices, credit memos, and return orders.
 * Post all cash receipt journals.
-* Update and post recurring journals that are related to sales and receivables.
+* Update and post recurring journals related to sales and receivables.
 * Reconcile accounts receivable to the general ledger.
 * Run the **Delete Invoiced Sales Orders** batch job.

-## <a name="purchases-and-payables"></a>Purchases and Payables
+## <a name="purchases-and-payables"></a>Purchases and payables

 * Post all purchase orders, invoices, credit memos, and return orders.
 * Post all payment journals.
-* Update and post recurring journals that are related to purchases & payables.
+* Update and post recurring journals related to purchases and payables.
 * Run the **Aged Accounts Payable** report and reconcile accounts payable to the general ledger.
 * Run the **Delete Invoiced Purchase Orders** batch job.

-## <a name="fixed-assets"></a>Fixed Assets
+## <a name="fixed-assets"></a>Fixed assets

-* Post all maintenance costs have been posted through the fixed asset journals or invoices.
+* Post all maintenance costs that have been posted through the fixed asset journals or invoices.
 * Post adjustments.
 * Post appreciation.
 * Post depreciation.